Lukas-Bohez/project-one/frontend/articles/2025-ai-job-losses.md

 ## The Choice: Evolution or Extinction

-AI isn't the enemy—corporate greed is.
+AI isn't the enemycorporate greed is.
 The technology could liberate humanity from drudgery, but instead it's being used to concentrate wealth and power in fewer hands.

 Will you fight for your place in the new economy, or become another statistic in the AI unemployment line?